ChexWarrior/wp-user-disable-login/README.md

 # User Login Disable WordPress Plugin

 ## Description
-This plugin allows administrators to enable or disable other user accounts logins.
+This plugin allows administrators to enable or disable other user account's logins.

 When a user is disabled:
 * They can not login to the site